hiroshiban/Retinotopy/README.txt

 ======================================================================
-about the object image databases used in the Retinotopy package
+About the object image databases used in the Retinotopy package
 ======================================================================

 The object images stored in the object_image_database.mat and used in i* retinotopy stimuli are obtained and modified from the databases publicly available from